 In 1994, the Board of Directors established a Compensation Committee (the "Committee") which consists of Mr. Thomas (Chairman), Mr. Brown and Mr. Bulley.
-The Committee administers the Company's stock option and restricted stock plans and the Company's Management Incentive Plan (MIP).
+The Committee administers the Company's stock option and restricted stock plans and the Company's management incentive plan (MIP).
 The Compensation Committee also sets the compensation of the Chief Executive Officer and the other named executive officers of the Company.
 The purpose of the overall compensation program is to attract and incent key management personnel.
-The principal components of the compensation of the Chief Executive Officer and the other named executive officers are base salary, short term incentive awards under the Company's MIP, and long term incentives under the Company's Stock Plans.
+The principal components of the compensation of the Chief Executive Officer and the other named executive officers are base salary, short term incentive awards under the Company's MIP, and long term incentives under the Company's stock option and restricted stock plans.

-The Committee's bases its decisions regarding compensation of the Chief Executive Officer are based on the philosophy that a significant portion of his compensation must be determined by the performance of the Company against its business plan.
+The Committee bases its decisions regarding compensation of the Chief Executive Officer on the philosophy that a significant portion of his compensation must be determined by the performance of the Company against its business plan.
 It believes generally that base salaries should be competitive within the industries in which the Company conducts its business and should be within the range of mean and mid-points for comparable positions as determined by various industry compensation analysts and studies.
-In addition, incentive compensation awards and stock options should provide an opportunity based upon performance for the Chief Executive Officer, Executive Officers and other key management personnel to earn additional compensation which would place them in the upper quartile of compensation ranges for comparable positions within those industries.
+In addition, incentive compensation awards, stock options and restricted stock grants should provide an opportunity based upon performance for the Chief Executive Officer, the other named executive officers and other key management personnel to earn additional compensation which would place them in the upper half of compensation ranges for comparable positions as set forth in such studies.